wp-plugins/formidable/readme.txt

 == Screenshots ==
 1. Form creation page
 2. Form Widget
+3. Entry Management page

 == Frequently Asked Questions ==
 = Q. Why aren't I getting any emails? =

 A. Try the following steps:

-   1. Double check to make sure your email address is present and correct under "Advanced Form Options" at the bottom of your form editor page
+   1. Double check to make sure your email address is present and correct in the "Emails" tab on the form "Settings" page
    2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...)
    3. Check your SPAM box
    4. Try a different email address.